ekant-test/aws-network-terraform/README.md

 The main thing to consider for the template is Automated CIDR assignment with respect to availability zone.

-Subnets will be created in all availability zone.
+Subnets will be created in all availability zone for region (ap-southeast-2)

 Please find below example to calculate the CIDR.